Planck and BICEP/Keck Array 2018 constraints on primordial gravitational waves and perspectives for future B-mode polarization measurements: and BICEP/ Array 2018 constraints

-We employ the \Planck\ 2018 baseline likelihood consisting of: a Gibbs sampling likelihood based on the component separated CMB map for temperature at $\ell \le 30$; $E$-mode simulation likehood at $\ell \le 30$ based on the $100\times143\,$GHz cross angular power spectrum; Plik TTTEEE binned likelihood at high multipoles, i.e. $\ell > 30$.
-We also include the lensing likelihood based on the four-point correlation function of the lensing signal in the conservative multipole range $8-400$.
-As BICEP/\Keck\ likelihood for $B$-mode polarization we use the recently released likelihood which includes BICEP, \Keck\ Array and BICEP3 data up to the 2018 observing season \citep{BICEP:2021xfz}.
+We employ the \Planck\ 2018 baseline likelihood consisting of: a Gibbs sampling likelihood based on the component separated CMB map for temperature at $\ell \le 30$; $E$-mode simulation likelihood at $\ell \le 30$ based on the $100\times143\,$GHz cross angular power spectrum; Plik TTTEEE binned likelihood at high multipoles, i.e., $\ell > 30$.
+We also include the lensing likelihood based on the four-point correlation function of the lensing signal in the conservative multipole range $8$--$400$.
+As the BICEP/\Keck\ likelihood for $B$-mode polarization, we use the recently released likelihood which includes BICEP, \Keck\ Array and BICEP3 data up to the 2018 observing season \citep{BICEP:2021xfz}.
+We use \texttt{cosmomc} \cite{Lewis:2002ah,Lewis:2013hha} as the MCMC sampler and as a Bolzmann solver a modified version of \texttt{camb} \cite{Lewis:1999bs,Howlett:2012mh}, which includes the two-scale treatment for the tensor modes.

 In this work, with the real data, we use $k_1 = 0.005$ Mpc$^{-1}$ and $k_2 = 0.02$ Mpc$^{-1}$ and we also project our results on $r$ at the scale $k=0.01$ Mpc$^{-1}$.
-In \Planck\ X 2018 \cite{Planck:2018jri} the use of $k_1 = 0.002$ Mpc$^{-1}$ was motivated by considering one of the two most used scales for the tensor-to-scalar ratio as a primary parameter, but here we instead prefer to use a slightly smaller scale $k_1 = 0.005$ Mpc$^{-1}$, which has a broader overlap with the lowest multipoles probed by the BICEP/\Keck\ Array likelihood.
+In \Planck\ X 2018 \cite{Planck:2018jri}, the use of $k_1 = 0.002$ Mpc$^{-1}$ was motivated by considering one of the two most-used scales for the tensor-to-scalar ratio as a primary parameter, but here we instead prefer to use a slightly smaller scale $k_1 = 0.005$ Mpc$^{-1}$, which has a broader overlap with the lowest multipoles probed by the BICEP/\Keck\ Array likelihood.

 The 68\% CL and 95\% CL posterior constraints on our primary tensor parameters are shown by the blue shaded regions in the first panel of Fig.~\ref{fig:realdata}.
-For a comparison we also show by blue dotted lines the constraints we obtained with an older BICEP/\Keck\ Array likelihood from 2015 (BK15) together with the \Planck\ 2018 data.
-BK18 improves the constraints significantly.
+For a comparison, we also show by blue dotted lines the constraints we obtained with an older BICEP/\Keck\ Array likelihood from 2015 (BK15) together with the \Planck\ 2018 data.
+BK18 data are consistent with no primordial gravitational waves also when relaxing $n_\mathrm{t}=-r/8$ or $n_\mathrm{t}=0$ and improve the constraints significantly over BK15 in combination with \Planck.
+As can be seen from the first panel of Fig.~\ref{fig:realdata}, the line $n_\mathrm{t}=-r/8$ is within the 68\% CL.

 Using the same methodology as in \Planck\ X 2018 \cite{Planck:2018jri}, we also repeat the analysis by adding the LIGO\&Virgo 2016 95\% CL upper bound on the energy density parameter from gravitational waves, $\Omega_\mathrm{GW} < 1.7\times 10^{-7}$ at $k=(1.3$--$5.5)\times 10^{16}\,$Mpc$^{-1}$ \cite{LIGOScientific:2016jlg}, which is 18 orders larger $k$ than probed by the CMB $B$ mode.
 If the tensor power spectrum followed the strict power law that we assume, then a large region of positive $n_\mathrm{t}$ values would lead to a direct detection of stochastic primordial gravitational wave background that LIGO\&Virgo has not seen.
 The results, when making this huge extrapolation, are indicated by light gray in Fig.~\ref{fig:realdata}.